HL7/davinci-dtr/input/pagecontent/background.md

 <link rel="stylesheet" type="text/css" href="formatting.css" />

 ### Underlying Technologies
-This guide is based on the HL7 FHIR standard, the US Core Implementation Guide, as well as the SMART on FHIR and CQL specifications, which build additional capabilities on top of FHIR.
+This guide is based on the HL7 FHIR standard, the US Core [3.1.1](http://hl7.org/fhir/us/core/STU3.1.1/) and [6.1](https://hl7.org/fhir/us/core/STU6.1/) Implementation Guides, as well as the SMART on FHIR and CQL specifications, which build additional capabilities on top of FHIR.
 This architecture is intended to maximize the number of provider systems that conform to this guide, as well as to allow for easy growth and extensibility of system capabilities in the future.

 Implementers of this specification therefore need to understand some basic information about these specifications.